iankiema/Harmony-Fest/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the overwhelming support and also thank Faiz Mohammad for assisting me in this project.
+I would like to thank Microverse for the overwhelming support and also give credit to Cindy Shin the author of the original design for giving me an overview in this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>